rapPayne/react-redux-labs/README.md

 ## Overview
 We're creating a web app that could be used for a movie theater that also serves food and drinks.
 The customer is able to pick a movie they want to see, select a showtime, and reserve seats in the theater on a seat map.

-You've been provided a Node server using Express to serve data from a mongoDB database through a RESTful API.
+You've been provided a Node server using Express to serve data from a simple database through a RESTful API.
 The server can be found under the "server" folder.
 Its README.md file has more info about that API.

 In the labs, you'll create the client portion from scratch.